Soups

 - Peel and chunk the carrot.
 Blanch the lean pork in boiling water for 1–2 minutes, then drain.

-- Combine all ingredients in a pot with 10 cups (about 2.4 litres) of water.
+- Combine all ingredients in a pot with 10 cups of water.

 - Bring to a boil, then reduce heat and simmer for 2 hours until the liquid reduces to about 4–5 cups.